List of Everton F.C. seasons

 Everton's only trophies after 1987 came in 1995 when they won the FA Cup and the Charity Shield under the management of Joe Royle, who, like Catterick, Kendall and Harvey had also been with the club during his playing career.
-Since the formation of the FA Premier League in 1992, their highest league finish has been 4th in 2005; on three occasions (1998, 2004 and 2023), they have finished 17th, one place above the relegation zone.
+Since the formation of the FA Premier League in 1992, their highest league finish has been 4th in 2004–05; on three occasions (1997–98, 2003–04 and 2022–23), they have finished 17th, one place above the relegation zone.

 The appointment of David Moyes as manager in March 2002, brought something of a turning point in Everton's recent history, as he re-established the club as regulars in the top places of the Premier League, although he failed to add any trophies, the club being finalists in the 2009 FA Cup final.
 Moyes departed in July 2013 after 11 years as Everton manager, to take charge of Manchester United, being succeeded by Roberto Martinez, who had a promising first season but was sacked after three seasons to be replaced by Ronald Koeman.
 Koeman was dismissed in October 2017, with the club lying in 18th position during the initial stages of the 2017–18 season.
 Koeman was replaced by Sam Allardyce in November 2017, with the team eventually finishing 8th in the Premier League, that season.
-Allardyce had his 18-month contract terminated at the end of the season.
+Allardyce had his 18-month contract terminated by the board at the end of the season.

 On 31 May 2018, Everton appointed Marco Silva, as their new manager.
 Silva had originally been approached to become the club's manager in October 2017, following the dismissal of Koeman.
 However, at the time, he was still the manager of Watford and any proposed deal at that time, fell through.
 Silva was sacked by Watford in January 2018, after a run of bad results in the Premier League.
 Everton's pursuit of Silva resurfaced after the club parted company with Allardyce.